What is the difference between OHSAS 18001 and ISO 45001 and what are their benefits?

 Clause 9: Performance Evaluation

-• Determine what, how and when different issues need to be monitored, measured, analyzed and evaluated.
+Determine which different issues need to be monitored, measured, analyzed, and evaluated.
+Also decide how and when this should happen.

-• Establish, implement and maintain a process to monitor, measure and evaluate the performance of the OH&S management system.
+Establish, implement, and maintain a process for monitoring, measuring, and evaluating the performance of the OHS management system.

 Clause 10: Improvement